 Gym workouts are generally more suitable for weight loss.
 Whether you are lifting weights, using machines, or performing body-weight exercises, you stand to lose weight quicker and more efficiently than if you do yoga.

 If you want to attend yoga classes, you have to plan your schedule around class times.
-Gym gives you more flexibility, allowing you to exercise on your own time.
+The gym gives you more flexibility, allowing you to exercise on your own time.
 You can also vary the duration of your gym sessions depending on your availability.

 When you attend a yoga class, you are rarely left to your own devices.
 At the gym, you can design your workout to work on your goals.
 You can target a particular body part, focus on a specific activity, and take as many breaks as you need.